 - Prior supervision of professional staff and volunteer management.

 About Pequot Library

 Bringing Literature, Music, Art, Science & the Humanities to our Community

 Pequot Library’s mission extends far beyond most traditional public libraries.
 Housed in a historic building, framed by an expansive front lawn, and located on over three acres in the historic village of Southport in Fairfield, CT, Pequot Library is a small gem to be discovered.

-The Library was recently awarded the CT Treasure award by the CT Chapter AIA and an Award of Excellence from the CT League of History Organizations.
-In fiscal year 2017-2018, the Library welcomed more than 65,000 visitors of all ages for over 500 programs.
+The Library was recently awarded the CT Treasure saward by the CT Chapter AIA and an Award of Excellence from the CT.
+League of History Organizations.
+In fiscal year 2018-2019, the Library welcomed more than 63,000 visitors of all ages for over 500 programs.

-Interested candidates are encouraged to send a confidential letter of interest, c.v./résumé, and three references (in one document) by Friday, March 3, 2019 with the subject heading Public Programs Manager to firstname.lastname@example.org.
-Only qualified candidates will be contacted.
+Interested candidates are encouraged to send a confidential letter of interest, c.v./résumé, and three references (in one document) by Friday, January 17, 2020 with the subject heading Public Programs Manager to firstname.lastname@example.org.
+Only the most qualified candidates will be contacted.
 The application process involves agreeing to a criminal background check.